morganwalker/simple-python-http/README.md

 ### Firing it up locally!

-* docker-machine create -d virtualbox default #start the docker machine
+* docker-machine create -d virtualbox default #create the docker machine
 * docker-machine ls #lists the docker machine (not the IP address listed in the URL)
 * docker-machine env default #lists the env vars
 * eval $(docker-machine env default)  #copy these contents into ~/.bash_profile